 There are even better strategies available today that can empower clients to preserve their valuable legacy and protect it from divorce and frivolous lawsuits as well as the inexperience and lack of skill of younger heirs.
 With the proper structures in place, farm, ranch, and timber land can be well protected and well-managed over time and provide a solid foundation of financial security for future generations.

 Good Planning Should Not Jeopardize Farm Program Payments

 We understand that from many of our farm clients, farm program payments mean the difference between making money and losing money.

-The benefit of these programs extend beyond program payments to include things like crop insurance.
+The benefit of these programs extends beyond program payments to ultimately include things like crop insurance.
 It is critical that estate planning and asset protection planning not conflict with the requirements to qualify for farm program benefits.
-While we do not practice agricultural law, we work closely with our colleagues in the agricultural law community in Arkansas to make certain the planning we implement is fully coordinated with the structures that maximize farm program payments and other program benefits provided by the U.S. Department of Agriculture.
+While we do not practice agricultural law, we work closely with our colleagues in the agricultural law community in Arkansas to be certain that the planning we implement is fully coordinated with the structures that maximize farm program payments and other program benefits provided by the U.S. Department of Agriculture.